gilascale/gila/README.md

 ### Language Features

 - garbage collection
-  - currently crashing after prelude is executed, I think we are sweeping the prelude?
+  - bug is with the compilation of prelude included, we are executing the prelude twice
   - i think a fix for this is changing how its loaded up... we need to do an 'import' of the prelude into the global scope
 - ranges can be parsed anywhere